railcore/configs/duet/sys/config-user examples/bltouch/README.md

 # BL-Touch Bed probing

-To use these scripts, place into the /sys directory.
+To enable your BL-touch probe:
+Place deployprobe.g and retractprobe.g into the /sys directory and put G and M codes from the example config-user file into your own config-user.g file.

 ## Deploying and retracting the probe
 *** WARNING - Always test probe deploy/retract before homing Z